ere-health/ere-ps-app/README.md

 * user.properties
 * Java process parameter e.g. -Dquarkus.http.port=8081 on startup
 * Environment variables e.g. export ERE_DIRECTORY_WATCHER_DIR="my-watch-dir"
+* .env file at the root of the project
 * application.properties outside of the jar
 * application.properties in the java class path (inside the jar)